zangqilong198812/TeslaSwift/README.md

 After the authentication is done.
 The library manages itself the access token.
 When the token expires the library will perform another authentication with your past credentials.

-Development
+Roadmap
 ============
-The library design might change.
-The Futures library and Alamonfire might change to other libraries or removed.
-Not every API feature was included because some features are not yet discovered.
+2.0
+Convert the library to PromiseKit
+Remove Alamofire
+2.x
+Add new API features

 Licence
 ============